 We normally don’t go all crazy for national food holidays, but when our friends at Sabra told us that National Hummus Day is coming up on May 13th, I knew we would have to make an exception.
-I don’t know about you, but I consider hummus more than just a snack.
-On busy weeknights, a fully loaded hummus platter like this Deconstructed Tabbouleh Platter often turns into an easy to make, plant-based meal that everyone around our family table gets excited about!
+I don't know about you, but I consider hummus more than just a snack.
+On busy weeknights, a fully loaded Deconstructed Tabbouleh Hummus Platter Recipe often turns into an easy to make, plant-based meal that everyone around our family table gets excited about!

 I personally consider Sabra hummus a refrigerator staple.
 It's always on my shopping list and I am never, ever caught without it.
 On those occasions that the day just gets away from me I can always count on being able to come up with an inventive new spin on one of these hummus platters to serve my family.